multitheftauto/mtasa-blue/CONTRIBUTING.md

 <!--

-TODO: this should be part of a code of conduct instead
+TODO(qaisjp): the below content should be part of a code of conduct instead

 Ratings and comments are open for the public to review code and provide feedback.
 Please be mature and civilised when posting comments.